- Rapid Reference 🚀

 - Whenever reasonable, fluid administration should be avoided.
 For example:

 - For a mildly hypotensive patient, low-dose vasopressors may be preferable to large-volume resuscitation.

 - For a normotensive patient, DO NOT give the Surviving Sepsis Campaign mandated 30 cc/kg fluid bolus.

 Bacterial superinfection occurs in about a third of patients with influenza and respiratory failure.
 It's generally impossible to immediately differentiate influenza pneumonia from bacterial pneumonia upon clinical grounds (influenza PCR may be positive in both scenarios).
-Therefore, empirical coverage of bacterial coinfection should be provided initially (until microbiologic studies return).(30566567).
+Therefore, empirical coverage of bacterial co-infection should be provided initially (until microbiologic studies return).(30566567).
 The most common bacterial pathogens are Streptococcus pneumoniae or Staphylococcus aureus, with less common offenders being Haemophilus influenzae, Streptococcus pyogenes, or Pseudomonas aeruginosa.(31313681).

 #1) macrolide therapy